A complete guide to Zendesk multi-brand setup: When to use it and how to scale

 A quick look at the Zendesk multi-brand setup process

-1. Creating a Brand: First things first, you’ll head into the Admin Center to add a new brand.
-You'll give it a name and a unique subdomain, which becomes the foundation for its Help Center URL (for example, yournewbrand.zendesk.com).
+Creating a Brand: You’ll head into the Admin Center to add a new brand.
+You'll give it a name and a unique subdomain, which forms the foundation for its professional Help Center URL.

-2. Configuring Channels: Next, you need to connect support channels to that brand.
-This means turning on its dedicated Help Center, linking a unique support email address, and setting up its own web widget.
+Configuring Channels: Next, you connect support channels to that brand.
+This involves enabling its dedicated Help Center, linking its unique support email, and setting up its brand-specific web widget.

-3. Setting Up Business Rules: This is where things start to get complicated.
-You'll need to create a whole new set of brand-specific triggers, automations, and views to make sure tickets go to the right agents and that the correct workflows kick in automatically.
+Setting Up Business Rules: You'll create brand-specific triggers, automations, and views.
+This ensures tickets are routed to the most qualified agents and that the correct workflows are applied automatically.

 Understanding Zendesk multi-brand setup pricing and plan requirements

-Here’s how it breaks down, based on the latest Zendesk pricing page:
+Here’s how it breaks down, based on the Zendesk pricing page for 2026:

 Scaling your Zendesk multi-brand setup with AI